PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

 ## Checking Files and Folders

-The simplest way of using PHP_CodeSniffer is to provide the location of a file or folder for PHP_CodeSniffer to check.
+The most straight-forward way of using PHP_CodeSniffer is to provide the location of a file or folder for PHP_CodeSniffer to check.
 If a folder is provided, PHP_CodeSniffer will check all files it finds in that folder and all its sub-folders.
 If you do not want sub-folders checked, use the `-l` command line argument to force PHP_CodeSniffer to run locally in the folders specified.

 In the example below, the first command tells PHP_CodeSniffer to check the `myfile.inc` file for coding standard errors while the second command tells PHP_CodeSniffer to check all PHP files in the `my_dir` directory.